MSci Geophysics (F662)

 A-level contextual offer

-ABC including A in Mathematics and B in PhysicsFind out if you are eligible for a contextual offer
+BBC including BB in Mathematics and PhysicsFind out if you are eligible for a contextual offer

-DDD in Engineering BTEC National Level 3 Extended Diploma with Distinctions in six specified Physics units, and A in A-level Mathematics (or equivalent)Find out more about our BTEC entry requirements
+DDM in Engineering BTEC National Level 3 Extended Diploma with Distinctions in four specified Physics units, and B in A-level Mathematics (or equivalent).Find out more about our BTEC entry requirements

 International Baccalaureate Diploma

-34 points overall with 17 at Higher Level, including 6 at Higher Level in Mathematics (either Analysis and Approaches or Applications and Interpretations) and 5 at Higher Level in Physics
+32 points overall with 16 at Higher Level, including 5, 5 in Higher Level Mathematics (either Analysis and Approaches or Applications and Interpretations) and Higher Level Physics

 International Baccalaureate Diploma contextual offer

-31 points overall with 15 at Higher Level, including 6 at Higher Level in Mathematics (either Analysis and Approaches or Applications and Interpretations) and 5 at Higher Level in PhysicsFind out if you are eligible for a contextual offer
+29 points overall with 14 at Higher Level, including 5,5 in Higher Level Mathematics (either Analysis and Approaches or Applications and Interpretations) and Higher Level PhysicsFind out if you are eligible for a contextual offer

 Scottish Qualifications Authority

-Advanced Higher: AB with A in Maths and B in Physics, and Standard Higher: AAABB
+Advanced Higher: AB in any order in Mathematics and Physics, and Standard Higher: AABBB

 Access to HE Diploma